-2.11 Currency translation

-(a) Functional and presentation currency
+- 2.13 Currency translation - (a) Functional and presentation currency

-Items included in the financial statements of the Company are measured using the currency of the primary economic environment in which the entity operates ("functional currency").
-The financial statements are presented in United States Dollar (US\$), which is also the functional currency of the Company and have been rounded to the nearest thousand (US\$'000).
+Items included in the financial statements are measured using the currency of the primary economic environment in which the entity operated ("functional currency").
+The financial statements are presented in United States Dollar (US\$), which is the functional currency of the Company and have been rounded to the nearest thousand (US\$'000).